Arsh23/blog/content/article/cvsp/cvsp.md

 - Not all programs have parts that have to wait for external things to finish, which makes suspending a function useless
 - Most of the major libraries are not built using coroutines, which doesn't help much with the "all functions *must* be coroutines" thing

-And now for the side by side comparison you all have been waiting for:
+And now for the side by side comparison you have been waiting for:

-[anim all 3 4x4 ideal]
+anim all 3 4x4 ideal

 ## Ideal world VS Real world

 Although all the animations above were accurate portrayal of both techniques, they were slightly misleading, as they exist in the ideal world.
 This is similar to those high school physics problems where we assumed things like air resistance and curvature of earth didn't exist, because it lets us focus on the main principles rather then get bogged down in too many details.

 In practice, it depends on a lot of factors how many threads you can create but there is almost no case where spawning 10,000 threads is a good idea.
-Each threads needs memory ( the default thread stack size in Linux is 8MB), and the number of threads will depend on how much ram you have.
+Each threads needs memory (the default thread stack size in Linux is 8MB), and the number of threads will depend on how much ram you have.
 Threads also have some overhead, things like creation, destruction and scheduling, which gets more difficult the more threads you have.
 And if your CPU has only 4 cores, only 4 threads will be running truly parallel at any time.
 The OS will have to schedule all other threads and switch between them for each core, which will also add a lot of complexity and negate the advantages of having thousands of threads.

 Similarly, coroutines are just functions so we can easily create thousands of them for each task.
 But this is also not desirable in many situations as coroutines are generally used for tasks that depend on external sources, like downloading a webpage.
 Sending a huge amount of concurrent requests to a single server will likely result in either acting as a DDoS attack and harming the server or a ban of your IP from their servers for a arbitrary time period.